 Some key observations:

-- Communal mechanics, in general, differentiate top 200 grossing games from the others to a high degree
+- Communal mechanics, in general, differentiate the top 200 grossing games from the others to a high degree.

 - More than half of mid-core games in the top 200 grossing utilize co-op tasks, development efforts, asynchronous co-op PvE and guild wars/competitions due to many of them having guild mechanics involving all these features

 - Co-op PvE mechanics are used almost exclusively in the mid-core category.

 - Over a third of casual games utilize co-op task mechanics, and guild wars/competitions are found among surprisingly many casual games.

 - In the Sports & Racing genre, the most common communal feature is guild wars/competitions.